9-9-0/OpenCouture-Dev/DEVNOTES.md

 # Dev Notes
+- 9/25 :
+	- Finished up the prototype for bodegaSEL.py.
+Works...almost.
+Damn third party payment solution providers...
+	- Figure out how to load CC info into that shopify payment box.
+Doesn't work like traditional input fields.
 - 9/23 :
 	- Moving away from requests and bs4 library.
 Selenium Headless definitely seems like a better choice when it comes to pressing buttons and having scripts execute (should work with adidas when completed)
 	- Building the script for bodega first, already running into issues.
 See issues.